-3) Last Pieces Problem: We say that there is a last pieces5 problem when the download speed suffers a significant slow down for the last pieces.
+We say that there is a last pieces6 problem when the download speed suffers a significant slow down for the last pieces.
 This problem is due to some pieces replicated on few overloaded peers, i.e., peers that receive more requests than they can serve.
 This problem is detected by a peer only at the end of the content download.
 Indeed, a peer always seeks for fast peers to download from.
-Thus, it is likely that if some pieces are available on only few overloaded peers, these peers will be chosen only at the end of the content download.
+Thus, it is likely that if some pieces are available on only few overloaded peers, these peers will be chosen only at the end of the content download when there is no other pieces to download.